Getting Started

 local cful = require("cuteful") local MODKEY = cful.enum.modifier.LOGO -- mouse pointer.bind({ MODKEY }, button.LEFT, pointer.move_interactive) -- keyboard kbd.bind({ MODKEY }, "j", function() local c = cwc.client.focused() if c then local near = c:get_nearest(direction.DOWN) if near then near:focus() end end end, { description = "focus down" })

-Some of the object has function for configuration, to set a configuration just call the function with value you want to set.
-Here is an example when user want to set mouse sensitivity to very low with keyboard repeat rate to 30hz and set the normal client border to dark grey.
+Some of the object have functions for configuration.
+To set a configuration just call the function with value you want to set.
+Here is an example when user want to set mouse sensitivity to very low, keyboard repeat rate to 30hz, and set the normal client border to dark grey.

 Or better yet using the declarative config like so.
-Below script is equivalent to the script above.
+The script below is equivalent to the one above.

 ---- ./conf.lua ---- local gears = require("gears") local conf = { cursor_size = 24, repeat_rate = 30, border_color_normal = gears.color(gears.color("#423e44")) border_color_raised = gears.color(gears.color("#d2d6f9")) } return conf ---- ./rc.lua ---- local config = require("config") -- config.init should go first before anything else config.init(require("conf")) -- rest of script...

-it is better to run cwc --check to verify if there any error in the configuration,
+Before starting CwC run cwc --check to check if there are any errors in your configuration,

-To switch tty press ALT + CTRL + Fn where n is the tty number.
+you can switch to a different tty by pressing CTRL + ALT + (F1-F6) where N is the tty number.

 cwc